alexdoom001/susanin/README.txt

 To run with NIST PKI Test:

+make (to build susanin, rehash and liscvocli.so) make path_test (to build test client)

 untar nist_tests.tar
 run susanin with default config:
 ./susanin -c susanin.conf (or set -d to run as daemon)